 How OmniVoice handles low-resource languages 🗣️

 OmniVoice uses a transformer-based architecture and multi-task training to achieve speech synthesis under data-limited conditions.
-The model leverages shared representations between languages, allowing knowledge transfer from resource-rich languages to those with fewer resources.
-Xiaomi claims that in blind tests, OmniVoice matches or exceeds the naturalness of proprietary systems like those from Google or Microsoft, especially in tones and intonations of Chinese.
+The model leverages shared representations across languages, allowing knowledge transfer from resource-rich languages to those with fewer resources.
+Xiaomi claims that in blind tests, OmniVoice matches or exceeds the naturalness of proprietary systems like those from Google or Microsoft, especially in Chinese tones and intonations.
 The source code and weights are available on GitHub under the Apache 2.0 license, allowing developers to adapt it to their needs.

 Now even your toaster can complain in 500 languages 🤖